Galapagos Cell Phone Coverage – A Traveler’s Guide

 So what’s the Galapagos cell phone coverage like throughout the archipelago?

 Galapagos cell phone coverage can be spotty.
 Generally, the populated areas have decent coverage, but the uninhabited islands and open ocean are typically out of range.
 In this article, I’ll outline what to expect, and what options you have.

 It also has a low population of around 25,000 people.
 Most of the people that live here are concentrated in only a few locations: Santa Cruz (around Puerto Ayora especially), San Cristóbal, Baltra Island, and Isabela Island around Puerto Villamil.

 There are a few other pockets outside of those areas that will have some reception, but don’t hold your breath.
 If you’re totally cellphone dependent, then you might struggle on this vacation.
-Until you realize how cool the Galapagos islands really are, that is.
+That is, until you realize how cool the Galapagos islands really are.
 In all honesty, you’re probably going to prefer being able to block out the outside world and just enjoy the moment.

-Roaming charges can be absurd based on who you’re with.
-Sometimes a 2-week trip out of country can cost you hundreds.
-Check with your provider to see what their rates are, and if you’re ok with them.
+Roaming charges can be absurd based on who your provider.
+Sometimes a 2-week trip out of the country can cost you hundreds.
+Check with your provider to see what their rates are and if you’re ok with them.
 Make sure you know what the rates for data are, too.
 AT&T has the option to buy an international pass costing $10.00 dollars per day per line.